luomein/spectrum-log/docs/maintenance/engine/yanmar2GM20.md

 * The racor's thread is viewing from underneath.

 ## Fine Fuel Filter

+working log at 2025/05/01, replaced with a new one from Yanmar

 * The Belt Strap Wrench is not helpful here, instead, use a flat skewdriver and a rubber hammer to work on the teeth of the retaining ring.